jeankueo/pocdoc/react-babel-poc/README.md

 Outcome
 --------------
 Prove to transform BO es6 react modules to amd modules.
+And PoC code is written in ES5.